KhronosGroup/glslang/README.md

 # News

+1. The HLSL front-end is deprecated as of April 2026 and will be removed at the next major version of glslang.
+See [issue #4210](https://github.com/KhronosGroup/glslang/issues/4210) for rationale and migration guidance.

-1. The --shift-texture-binding\[s\] option no longer affects combined samplers.
+2. The --shift-texture-binding\[s\] option no longer affects combined samplers.
 The new --shift-combined-sampler-binding\[s\] option should be used to control combined sampler bindings independently from separate textures.
 The old behavior can be achieved by setting both options to the same value.

-2. The spirv-remap utility from glslang has been ported to the SPIRV-Tools repository as a new optimization pass called canonicalize-ids, available in spirv-opt.
+3. The spirv-remap utility from glslang has been ported to the SPIRV-Tools repository as a new optimization pass called canonicalize-ids, available in spirv-opt.
 See spirv-opt --help for usage details.

-3. Building glslang as a DLL or shared library is now possible and supported.
+4. Building glslang as a DLL or shared library is now possible and supported.

 # Glslang Components and Status